COG-UK/docs/uploading-nosample.md

 ## Notes

 * Do not relabel the sample, use the `central_sample_id` that was provided to you
 * Sequencing metadata consists of two parts: a library pool and a sequencing run.
 You must provide both to register a valid sequencing run.
+The library must be registered before the sequencing run.
 * If the sample has been sent to you from WSI for backlog sequencing, you **should never upload the biosample metadata**.

 ## Uploading metadata with Ocarina